trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 - the access log is located in `logs/access.log`, but I suggest you take it to `/var/log/nginx` directory
 - data is written in the predefined `combined/main` format
+- `access.log` stores record of each request and log format is fully configurable
+- `error.log` contains important operational messages

 It is the equivalent to the following configuration: